IanFinlayson/exploring-cs/chapter09.md

 ```

 One wrinkle here is that our list is actually storing strings, because
-that\'s what the `split` method returns to us.
+that's what the `split` method returns to us.
 So when we do the adding
 we have got to convert the numbers to int first.

 Below is an example of this program being run: